 On 24 November 2017, HELPE S.A. acquired the remaining 37% minority shareholding of ELPET BALKANIKI S.A., which is now a wholly owned subsidiary (100%).
-The total aggregate consideration for the ordinary share capital acquired is comprised of an upfront amount of \in 16 million, which was paid within 2018 and of a deferred consideration of \in 5 million payable within a period of up to five years from the date of acquisition of the shares.
+The total aggregate consideration for the ordinary share capital acquired is comprised of an upfront amount of €16 million, which was paid within 2018 and of a deferred consideration of €5 million payable within a period of up to five years from the date of acquisition of the shares.

 On 24 May 2018, the Company established Hellenic Petroleum E&P Holding S.A.
 (100% subsidiary).
-The share capital to be injected to the new company amount to ε 20 million, of which ε 15 million were paid during the six-month period ended 30 June 2018.
+The share capital injected to the new company amounts to €20 million.